workshopper/stream-adventure/problems/combiner/problem.md

 the result may be read.

 As in the previous LINES adventure, the `split2` module is very handy here.
-You can put a split stream directly into the stream-combiner pipeline.
+You can put a split2 stream directly into the stream-combiner pipeline.
-Note that split can send empty lines too.
+Note that split2 can send empty lines too.

 If you end up using `split2` and `stream-combiner`, make sure to install them into the directory where your solution file resides by doing: